 What is experiential education?

-Experiential education refers to learning that happens when as many senses are brought into the process as possible.
+When educators at CSS talk about experiential education they mean many things.
+Most centrally, we mean that a CSS education is a student-centered education.
 Teachers carefully create opportunities inside and outside the classroom that engage students as active participants in the learning process.
-This helps them absorb and synthesize information at a deeper level, making connections between what they learn with what is happening in the "real world."
+This helps them absorb and synthesize information at a deeper level, making connections between what they learn with what is happening in the “real world.”

 How is experiential education delivered?

 - Activity-Based Learning uses hands-on experiments and activities.
 Students often collaborate to achieve stated objectives.

 - Problem-Based Learning challenges students to actively engage in real world problems, which develops critical thinking skills and creativity.

 - Project-Based Learning includes a variety of curricula and encourages students to develop 21st Century skills such as communication, research and inquiry, and time management.

 - Place-Based Learning uses a location or environment as a starting point to teach concepts and ideas across the curriculum.
 Students learn to make choices that impact the future, their culture, and their environmental landscape.